SaswotLamichhane/TextFormatter-DJjango-/README.md

 # TextFormatter-DJjango-
-It's a Django projct which could modify text, it is not set in production level so i havn't removed security key and DEBUG=True so you could run the server without modifying changes, ENJOY!!!
+It's a Django projct which could modify text, it is not set in production level so I haven't removed security key and DEBUG=True so you could run the server without modifying changes.
-# here's a quick views' code
+#